 Price £19.99 – Extent 384 – ISBN 978-1-4729-0708-0 - Publication Date 20 November 2014

 Monday 4 August 2014 marked the hundredth anniversary of the start of Britain’s involvement in the First World War.
-To commemorate this landmark centenary, each week we will be publishing extracts from Whitaker’s Almanack recorded in the 1915 edition (which covers events for the years 1914–15).
-Entitled ‘Diary of the European War’, the excerpt accurately records each significant event as World War One progressed during its first month in August 1914, eventually culminating in the most tragic and fatal conflict the world had yet seen.
+To commemorate this landmark centenary, each week we will be publishing extracts from Whitaker’s Almanack recorded in the 1915 edition (which covers events up to and including the beginning of November 1914) and the 1916 edition (for events from November 1914 to the end of October 1915).
+Entitled ‘Diary of the War’ the excerpts accurately record each significant event as World War One progressed, eventually culminating in the most tragic and fatal conflict the world had yet seen.

 As recorded in the 1915 edition:

 ‘The European conflagration broke out towards the end of July, and by the beginning of August practically the whole of the Continent was under arms, if not actually engaged in warfare.
 It speedily became clear, indeed, that the German plans of campaign and the completeness of the vast military organisation had been the deliberate work of years.
 War was declared upon Russia by Germany on Aug.
 1, and on the 2nd French territory was entered at Ciréy by German troops, while Russian forces crossed the German frontier.
 On Aug.
 3 the British fleet was mobilised, and Germany sent an ultimatum to Belgium, which led to the British ultimatum to Germany on Aug.
 4, on which day, at 11 p.m., war was declared between Great Britain and Germany.’ (cont.
 Diary of the War)

 WHITAKER’S SHORTS 2015

 Whitaker’s ebook editions featuring selected themed sections of the main edition of Whitaker’s 2015.